louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 If an endpoint receives a flexicast-specific frame in a different packet type, it MUST close the connection with an error of type FRAME_ENCODING_ERROR.

-_TODO: OB, que signifie added by endpoint ?
-Receipt of flexicast-specific frames related to a Flexicast Flow ID that is not added by an endpoint MUST be treated as a connection error of type FC_PROTOCOL_VIOLATION.
+Receipt of flexicast-specific frames related to a Flexicast Flow ID that is not unknown by endpoint MUST be treated as a connection error of type FC_PROTOCOL_VIOLATION.

 If an endpoint receives a flexicast-specific frame with a Flexicast Flow ID that it cannot process anymore (e.g., the flexicast flow might have been abandoned), it MUST silently ignore the frame.